LysenkoAnton/DeployEnviroment/README.md

 * Used Virtual Box 6.0.6

 # How start
-1. Clone this repo to local directory
+1. Clone this repo to local directory.
-2. Download the Windows Server 2019 (x64) iso
+2. Download the Windows Server 2019 iso.
-3. Find out the MD5 hash of iso
+3. Find out the MD5 hash of iso.
-4. Move iso to cloned directory
+4. Move iso to cloned directory.
-5. Download the Microsoft SQL Server and move .exe to cloned directory in folder "InstallSQL"
+5. Download the Microsoft SQL Server and move .exe to cloned directory in folder "InstallSQL".
-6. Download the Microsoft Build Tools and move .exe to cloned directory in folder "InstallMSBuild"
+6. Download the Microsoft Build Tools and move .exe to cloned directory in folder "InstallMSBuild".
-7. Download the Microsoft Build Tools and move .exe to cloned directory in folder "InstallGit"
+7. Download the Microsoft Build Tools and move .exe to cloned directory in folder "InstallGit".
+8. Compress archive "InstallPack.zip" that include folders: "InstallSQL","InstallMSBuild","InstallGit".
-8. Run
+8. Run:

  >packer build windows_2019.json

 When operations finised you can build box and deploy image by Vagrant:
-9. Run
+9. Run:

  > vagrant init <name of you'r box>
  > vagrant up

-10. Wait while you'r VM is preparing
+10. Wait while your VM is preparing.
-11. Using you'r VM
+11. Use your VM.